Lubicon Lake Band

 The Lubicon Lake Band is a Cree First Nations band government in northern Alberta, Canada.
 Missed by government agents during the signing of Treaty 8 in 1899, the Lubicon community was long without federal support.
 Seeking to have their traditional title acknowledged through the creation of an Indian reserve, Lubicon representatives have maintained an active land claim since 1933.
 As oil and gas development changed the face of Alberta, development on Lubicon land became an increasingly pressing issue.
 Between 1979 and 1982, over 400 oil and gas wells were drilled around the community of Little Buffalo, the band's headquarters.
 Most prominently, the nation mounted a protest campaign during the 1988 Winter Olympics in Calgary, blockading roads crossing its traditional territory in October of the same year.

 Because of a disputed election, the band was placed under third-party management from 2008 to 2013.
 A secret ballot was used for the first time in 2013, resulting in the election of new Chief Billy Joe Laboucan and the restoration of Government of Canada recognition.
 In October 2018, Lubicon members approved a settlement with federal and provincial governments in a community vote.
-The agreement includes $121 million and 246 square kilometers of land near Little Buffalo.
+The agreement includes $121 million and 246 square kilometres of land near Little Buffalo.